brenoguim/make_contiguous_objects/README.md

 # Introduction

-This proposal intends to add standard library support to create objects adjacent in memory.
+This proposal intends to add standard library support to allocate adjacent objects of different types.

-For example, if you want to create a `char` next to an `int`, next to a `long`, you can do:
+If you want to create a `char` next to an `int`, next to a `long`, you can do:
 ```
 struct Struct { char c; int i; long l; }
 auto* s = new Struct;